esphome/esphome-docs/components/light/neopixelbus.rst

     :image: color_lens.png

-The ``neopixelbus`` light platform allows you to create RGB lights in esphomelib for a individually addressable lights like NeoPixel or WS2812.
+The ``neopixelbus`` light platform allows you to create RGB lights in ESPHome for a individually addressable lights like NeoPixel or WS2812.

 It is very similar to the :doc:`fastled_clockless` and :doc:`fastled_spi` platforms;
 in fact most addressable lights are supported through both light platforms.
 The